Mineral springs and colonnades

 It is the largest Karlovy Vary colonnade, which was built between 1871-1881 based on the project of an outstanding Czech architect Josef Zítek.
 The colonnade is decorated with twelve sandstone allegorical statues representing the months of the year.
-In its interior rise five mineral springs:
+In its interior, five mineral springs rise:

 Next to the Mill Colonnade, there is a separate pavilion with the Freedom Spring – temperature 60 °C, spring No. 11.

 This cast iron colonnade from the Viennese architects Fellner and Helmer was built in 1880.
-Today’s colonnade is only a fraction of the 19th century building, but fortunately been preserved to this day, mainly due to the reconstruction in 2002.
-Under the roof of the Park Colonnade or nearby can be found following curative springs:
+Today’s colonnade is only a fraction of the 19th century building, but fortunately has been preserved to this day, mainly due to the reconstruction in 2002.
+Under the roof of the Park Colonnade or nearby, following curative springs can be found:

 - Snake Spring – temperature 30 °C, spring No. 15

 - Park Spring – temperature 47 °C, spring No. 12